-The Company has Australian non-capital losses of approximately \$3,179,000 that have an indefinite life and has Canadian non-capital losses of approximately \$4,306,000 available to apply against the future taxable income, expiring has follows.
+The Company has Australian non-capital losses of approximately \$3,177,000 that have an indefinite life and has Canadian non-capital losses of approximately \$6,871,000, and US net operating losses of approximately \$6,376,000 available to apply against the future taxable income.
+The Canadian non-capital loss carry forwards and US net operating loss carry forwards expire as noted in the table below.